 Instant SEPA transfers work like traditional SEPA transfers but, as the name suggests, are significantly faster.
 As of now, residents of Belgium, Estonia, Finland, Germany, Lithuania, Luxembourg, and Spain can deposit EUR using an Instant SEPA bank transfer on Bitstamp.

 Check out this page to learn more about Instant SEPA deposits on Bitstamp.

-Bitstamp currently supports a total of 40 cryptocurrencies.
+Bitstamp currently supports more than 80 cryptocurrencies.

 This includes popular cryptocurrencies like Bitcoin (BTC), Ethereum (ETH), Ripple (XRP), Chainlink (LINK), Compound (COMP), and more.

 When trading through the ProTrader interface, only 9 GBP trading pairs are available – two of which are fiat currency pairs:

 Bitstamp accepts users from the UK, all members of the European Union, and over 50 other countries/territories.

 Check out this page for a full list of the supported regions.

 Anyone opening a Bitstamp account from a country/region not included in the list of supported countries won’t be able to conduct card transactions or deposit money with a bank transfer.